sosata/CS120DataAnalysis/Relationship/readme.txt

-The file "all.jason" contacts the mapping between Purple Robot (communication events) and Mobilyze app (relationships) contacts.
+The file "all.jason" contains the mapping between Purple Robot (communication events) and Mobilyze app (relationships) contacts.